How to optimise your WordPress site

 Guideline #8 - Optimise your WordPress database

-We have a separate guide detailing how to optimise your WordPress database (link opens in a new window).
+This can be a bit complex so we have a separate guide detailing how to optimise your WordPress database (link opens in a new window).

 Monitoring your sites performance and further tuning